 Into gaming?
 Check out the best gaming microphones.

 I’m recommending the 15″ models as that gives you a nice balance of screen real estate and portability for a laptop, but they also have 17″ models as well if you want that extra screen real estate.

 Asus ROG Strix Scar II GL504GW

 The ASUS ROG Strix GL502VS-DB71 is similar to above but uses an upgraded NVIDIA GTX 1070 graphics card.
-Many software programs make use of the graphic card, which frees up the CPU to do its thing.
+Many software programs, including most DAWs, make use of the graphic card, which frees up the CPU to do its thing.
 Also, when you start plugging in 2 or 3 external monitors, you’ll definitely need the extra GPU power.
 They also have an upgraded model with a GTX1060 and a 120Hz display.

 This version also includes improved cooling, which can keep your computer quieter.
 This is great as you don’t want to be picking up fan noise when recording.